VanTanev/xstate-helpers/README.md

 ### assertEvent()

-Force an event to be handled as if it was of particular type.
+Force an event to be handled as if it was of a particular type.
-Does not actually enforce the type at runtime, just appeases TypeScript.
+This function does not enforce the type at runtime.
+It's used just to appease TypeScript.

 > Warning!
 > This just blindly asserts a type, without any runtime validation.